nicoyuste/MarvelNavigation/README.md

 Here you have a sample application which connects to Marvel API, downloads different resources, displays them into a List View and you can see the details of each element.
 As you can see in the code, the application is done in an abstract way so all the resource types are downloaded and displayed using the same tech stack.

-Here you have a click graph of the application architecture:
+The application is using the VIPER architecture:
 <html>
 <img src="https://github.com/nicoyuste/MarvelNavigation/raw/master/design_view.png">
 <html>

-There is more documention writter within the code itself.
+There is more documention writter within the code itself and you can check more about VIPER architecture [here](https://medium.com/joshtastic-blog/viper-architecture-c1884b0f81f5).

 # Third party libraries I use.